Colfiorito: Iron Age

+Furthermore, the increases in wealth during the 6th and 5th centuries BCE may attest to economic development, itself possibly indicative of agricultural specialization and greater participation in trade networks.
+Bronze objects from the third phase, such as oenochoes and basins, may indicate trade connections with the Etruscan city of Volsinii.
+Moreover, it is possible that the Greek material was imported via Picenum, implying a trade link—and therefore contact—between the two peoples, which may explain the construction of an Iron Age temple to the goddess Cupra.
+The temple was established near the lacus Plestinus, which is described by ancient Roman sources and was probably located near the modern church of Santa Maria di Pistia, though the lake has since dried.
+Votive material uncovered near this lake implies the existence of specialized craft production capable of producing such pottery or metalwork, itself probably a reflection of the concurrent increases in social complexity during this period.
+Amongst the ritual dedications from the site, there is an inscription containing the ethnonym pletinas in the Umbrian language, which may indicate that a shared cultural identity was present during the Iron Age.
+During the fourth phase at the necropolis, both the number of graves and the expense of the mortuary offerings declined greatly, eventually culminating in the seeming termination of any continued burial at the site during the 3rd-century BCE.
+According to Bradley, the declining quality of burials may reflect decreased involvement in trade routes.

+Later history

 In 178 BC existed here the Roman city of Plestia, which had a forum, a temple and other edifices and shortly was a bishopric.

 The town was abandoned in the 10th century: the site is now marked by the church of Santa Maria in Plestia.

 The area was repopulated by the comune of Foligno, who built here the castle (1269) from which originated the modern village.

+In 1860 Colfiorito had a population of 758 inhabitants.
+At the time, the lake at Colfiorito had advanced toward the settlement to the point of nearly reaching the road used by the stagecoach, and several ground-floor dwellings had standing water.

 Colfiorito was heavily damaged by the earthquake which rocked Umbria and Marche regions on September 26, 1997.

 Ecclesiastical History

 In the 5th century, AD a Diocese of Plestia was established, which was suppressed in 560, its territory being reassigned to the Diocese of Camerino.

 In 950 it was restored as Diocese of Plestia, regaining its territory from the above bishopric of Camerino.

 In 1006 it was again suppressed, its territory now being divided between the then dioceses of Spoleto, Foligno and Nocera Umbra.